kjonix/Smartthings/README.md

 # Smartthings
- Repository for my SmartThings SmartApps and Device Handlers
+ Repository for my SmartThings SmartApps and Device Handlers.
+ Feel free to use on your own risk.